Ayacucho Municipality, Táchira

-The Ayacucho Municipality is one of the 29 municipalities that makes up the western Venezuelan state of Táchira and, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, the municipality has a population of 60,454.
-The town of Colón is the municipal seat of the Ayacucho Municipality.
+The Ayacucho Municipality is one of the 29 municipalities that makes up the western Venezuelan state of Táchira and, according to the 2011 Venezuelean census, the municipality had a population of 58,697.
+The mayor of the municipality is Yoira Vargas De Meza of the PSUV party since June 2025 and the town of Colón is the municipal seat of the Ayacucho Municipality.